 With the exception of the narrow shore zone, the littoral, aquatic ecosystems have autotrophic algae floating in the water as producers.
 They constitute a part of the plankton.
 By dividing, they can multiply very rapidly.
 Since they need light for photosynthesis, they only occur in the upper layers of the water bodies.
 They serve as food for the animal organisms of the micro- and macroplankton, which in turn feed larger animals up to fish and aquatic mammals, as well as birds of prey that take their food from the water.
-All dead organic waste is mineralized by destructives in the water or in the mud layer at the bottom of the water bodies.
+All dead organic waste is mineralized by decomposers in the water or in the mud layer at the bottom of the water bodies.

-Fig. C-18 a: Upper Kamchatka River with floodplain.
-A narrow bear path runs directly along the river bank (grass strip), behind it high shrubs of Filipendula camtschatica grow in front of the gallery forest of Salix sachalinensis with scrawny stems.
-On the hill there is a forest of Betula ermanii (photo: Breckle); b: High shrub formation with Delphinium and Heracleum at the upper forest border in Georgia (photo: E. Fischer).

 The phytomass present in the waters is small, yet the primary production may be very high due to the rapid reproduction rate of the algae.
 Since this primary production serves as food for the animals and is then incorporated to a considerable extent into their body substance (secondary production), the zoo mass is very large compared to the phytomass.
 The ratios, as we have seen, are quite different in terrestrial ecosystems.
 The corresponding mean ratios are given for comparison in ◘ Table C-6.

-Table C-6 Ratios of phytomass and primary production of terrestrial and aquatic ecosystems
+◘ Table C-6 Ratios of phytomass and primary production of terrestrial and aquatic ecosystems